redis/lettuce/README.md

 These interfaces are implemented by the merged connection classes of RedisConnection for the sync execution and RedisAsyncConnection for async execution which are also available using connect() or connectAsync().
-The grouping is derived from the redis command grouping.
+The grouping is derived from the Redis command grouping.

 Performance
 -----------